We know that you may have questions, so we have the answers!

 I’ve seen that you do not take deposits – what happens in case of damages?

-We do not take deposits as we understand the negative impact that this has on student cashflow.
+However we do offer students our Deposit Replacement Scheme (DRS) as alternative choice for a prospective tenant, whereby for a non-refundable premium of £195 is paid instead of the standard deposit process outlined above.
+We offer this as we understand the negative impact that this has on student cashflow.
 In case of any damages, we will send bills to you to cover the costs and failing that, to your parental guarantor.

 What happens if we decide we no longer want to take the house?